-From the course unit groups marked with an asterisk () the content of at least four course units is required, of which at least one must belong to Theoretical Physics and at least two must belong to the core subjects of Experimental Physics.
+From the course unit groups marked with an asterisk () the content of at least four course units is required.
+Further details:

+- a. at least one must belong to group A "Theoretical Physics" and - b. at least two must belong to group B "Core subjects of Experimental Physics".